GentleCure Blog

 Image-Guided SRT is a type of skin cancer treatment that uses very low levels of radiation to kill cancer cells.
 This is the same type of X-ray energy that dentists use.
 Image-Guided SRT starts with an ultrasound to measure how big and deep the cancer is.
 That tells the doctor exactly how much X-ray energy is needed.
 That energy is given only to the skin cancer, leaving the healthy skin untouched.
 For most people, after three to five treatments per week for several weeks, the cancer cells die and the cancer is cured.
 There is no cutting, bleeding, or surgical scars and no reconstructive surgery is needed.

-Image-Guided SRT is cleared by the Food and Drug Administration for the treatment of common skin cancers.
-It is done right in the dermatologist’s office and can cure basal and squamous cell skin cancers.
+Image-Guided SRT is done right in the dermatologist’s office and can cure basal and squamous cell skin cancers.
 If you or someone you know have one of these common types of skin cancer and do not want to have surgery, ask your dermatologist about Image-Guided SRT.

 How would you rate this page?